- Research and Projects

 Staff at the Health Centre have raised concerns that the current hybrid model is sub-optimal, and that it would be beneficial to adopt a consistent system across all patients.
 However, it is unclear which system to adopt, or whether either would be an improvement on the current hybrid system.

-To help with this decision, PenCHORD is exploring the potential impact of three different GP appointment scheduling policies at Ivybridge Health Centre, to find out which way of working is likely to promote reduced waits for GP appointments and more appointments with patients’ own GP.
+To help with this decision, PenCHORD explored the potential impact of three different GP appointment scheduling policies at Ivybridge Health Centre, to find out which way of working is likely to promote reduced waits for GP appointments and more appointments with patients’ own GP.

-Specifically, this project seeks to answer the following questions:
+Specifically, this project sought to answer the following questions:

 1. What would be the impact on waiting time for a GP appointment, probability of a patient seeing their own doctor and GP utilisation rates if Ivybridge Health Centre adopted: